Close Banner

 Moving south, it’s rare to find a hotel that is right on the sand, but the La Jolla Beach and Tennis Club is one of them.
 This small resort has been there for over 75 years.
 It allows you to enjoy the sand on a quiet private beach.
 Be sure to explore more of La Jolla while you are there!
 You can go snorkeling and take kayaking tours.
 La Jolla Shores is known for having the gentlest waves.
 You'll see seals and sea lions sunning themselves at La Jolla Cove and various spots around La Jolla.

 The San Diego Mission Bay Resort has a lot to offer a busy family, from seasonal Kids Kamp, swimming, beach games, bike rentals, dive-in movies at the pool and s’mores at fire pits on the bay.
 Enjoy the beach games without fear of big waves in the gentle bay.
-For a little more excitement, rent jet skis or stand-up paddle boards, go water skiing or sailing.
+For a little more excitement, rent jet skis or stand-up paddle boards, or go water skiing or sailing.
 Rent a bike or surrey to do a little exploring.
 Plus, Mission Bay is home to SeaWorld San Diego in case you want to meet some sea animals.

 If you love boats and do not mind a 15-minute (1-mile) walk to Mission Beach, then the Hyatt Regency Mission Bay Spa & Marina puts you on the water with a full-service marina.
 It’s a great way to launch a water vacation with access to jet skis, sailboats, kayaks, whale watching and fishing.
 The hotel has three heated pools and a waterslide.